 1. Vacuum Attachments Are Dishwasher Safe

-These neglected attachments can become dusty.
+This neglected appliance can become dusty.
 Bring new life to them.
 Stick them in the top rack – and if you have a temperature setting, turn it down.
-If your vacuum attachments are like mine, they have rubber gaskets in them that don’t like high heat.
+If your vacuum attachments are like mine, they have rubber gaskets that don’t like high heat.

 2. Wash Your Door Knobs in the Dishwasher